José Oliver

 Born in Barcelona and raised in San Juan, Puerto Rico, Oliver went on to study anthropology in the United States, gaining his BA in the subject from Miami University in Oxford, Ohio in 1977.
-He subsequently went on to study at the University of Illinois in Urabana-Champaign, gaining his MA in 1981 and then his PhD in 1989.
+He subsequently went on to study at the University of Illinois in Urbana-Champaign, gaining his MA in 1981 and then his PhD in 1989.

 His most recent book, Caciques and Cemi Idols.
 The Web Spun by Taino Rulers between Hispaniola and Puerto Rico, was published in 2009.

-Dr. Oliver directs a research project in the Dominican Republic entitled "The Macorix Archaeological Project".
+Oliver directs a research project in the Dominican Republic entitled "The Macorix Archaeological Project".
 It includes a formal field school to train university-level students in collaboration with the Institute of Archaeology-UCL (London), the Museo del Hombre Dominicano (Santo Domingo, D.R.) and the Institute for Field Research (IFR), based in California, USA.